Why We Love Warm Lentil Salad

 - Add green lentils and chicken stock to the bowl of a rice cooker, using a 1:2 ratio of lentils to chicken stock.

-- Close lid, then select the quick setting and cook.
-In roughly 40 minutes, you’ll have perfectly cooked lentils!
+- Close lid, then select the quick cook setting.
+In about 40 minutes, you’ll have perfectly cooked lentils!
+If there is excess stock that didn’t absorb, simply drain before using — the lentils should be creamy and tender, but not mushy.

 That’s literally the whole process.
 When finished cooking, the lentils should be creamy with a slight bite.